 Granted, there are other costs associated with college – the average total cost for a public university including room, board, and other costs in 2012 was $22,261 – however, because of differences in subsidies from various governments, the costs to parents are similar.
 Direct payments from parents cover around 60% of childcare costs and only about 23% of college costs.

 In short, in some areas it can cost as much for preschool child care as it can to send your child to college.
 For single-parent families in some areas, childcare costs can consume over 50% of their median income.
+If you want to reduce your interest payments and lower your debt, try the free Debt Optimizer by MoneyTips.

 The CCA report goes into great detail about the demographic differences by state, as well as rural vs. urban areas with respect to types of child care and households represented.
 However, the overarching message is that childcare costs are rising faster than inflation and outrunning increases in family incomes by a factor of eight.